Basawakkulama Wewa (Abhaya Wewa) – First Reservoir in the Recorded History of Sri Lanka (බසවක්කුලම වැව)

 There is nothing in the design of the embankment which is indicative of its antiquity.
 The slopes of the sides were similar to those of many later works, and the weak section which appears to be a primitive characteristic pf Panda-waewa is thus absent.
 At a little later date it will be seen that it became the custom to make them still flatter.
 In view of the general features of the design, I am of opinion that several other embankments of considerable size had been constructed in Ceylon before the works at Abhaya-waewa were undertaken …………..

-Today the tank carries 174 hectares of water at the surface and even after 2500 years, the tank still continues to supply water to Anuradhapura.
+Today the reservoir carries 174 hectares of water at the surface, and even after 2500 years, the reservoir still continues to supply water to Anuradhapura.

 Also See